battleskorpion/mann-and-kinn-461/README.md

 # Description:

-Mann and Kinn is a game about an ex-factory worker who wakes up trapped in this abandoned building they used to work at.
-The goal of the game is to survive, the player must escape from the monsters (mannequins), using the corresponding items to help them survive the night or risk becoming a mannequin.
+Mann and Kinn is a game about an ex-factory worker who wakes up trapped in the abandoned building where they used to work.
+The goal of the game is to survive.
+The player must escape from the monsters (mannequins), using the corresponding items to help them survive the night or risk becoming a mannequin.
 The gameplay consists of the player controlling the character to find the exit of the building (a maze).
 The player will need to use various types of items to help them delay the monster from attacking